6. Pantluci

 vowel and making the coda syllabic.
 If there was no coda, insert a

 syllabic /d/ as the nucleus instead.
-These concatenative forms take only
+These concentrative forms take only

 weak stress.
 The following sections describe the most common types of